 No, there will not be an ice-rink in Forbury Gardens this year.

-*All images and videos are from last year's Twilight Trail event
+*Video footage is from last year's Twilight Trail event

 Giving back to Reading's community.